mwoodbri/django-tutorial/README.md

 Todo
 ----
-* Move all data modelling to Practical 1 to workaround lack of migrations in Django 1.5
+* Move all data modelling to Practical 1 to work around lack of migrations in Django 1.5
-* Move table creation to Pratical 2, to be done at same time as display of patient count
-* Remove date filter
-* Remove study.id from console
 * Update Django, PyDev (and Python?) versions